Le Bonheur (1965)

 But there’s still another question to be answered: How did two Jewish men from up North hone in on such a resonating story of a black community, by taking New Jersey locales and fashioning them into the Deep South?
 It has to begin with this same kind of personal identification — some form of shared empathy — because they could not get close to the material any other way.

 One thing that comes with watching films en masse is how they have the ability to inform one another.
-Take Pressure Points about a black psychiatrist treating a white neo-Nazi.
+Take Pressure Point about a black psychiatrist treating a white neo-Nazi.
 He espouses vitriolic rhetoric about turning Blacks and Jews into the world’s scapegoats.
 He never uses the exact words, but it’s plain he believes them to be subhuman.
 I’m no expert, but it’s difficult for me to think of any group that has been more oppressed than these two.

 However, this is not Stanley Kramer at work.
 It’s not a film about messages or social significance.
 Instead, we are allowed the privilege to walk alongside this man and woman, and even for a few moments become privy to their circumstances as depicted on screen.